GhostBed Flex Hybrid Mattress Review

 Will Couples Like The GhostBed Hybrid Mattress?

 Individuals who share their bed with a partner or pet will be just fine on the GhostBed Flex mattress.
-The bed performs well when it comes to motion isolation and edge support, which are two of the most important factors for couples to consider when mattress shopping.
+The bed performs well when it comes to edge support and motion isolation, which are two of the most important factors for couples to consider when mattress shopping.

 In terms of edge support, the Flex mattress gets a very high grade.
 The perimeter of the bed is solid.
 As you inch towards the side of the mattress, you feel properly supported and never as if you’re going to roll-off.